webbhuset/pipeline/docs/functions/defer.rst

     A callback that returns either a FunctionInterface or an array.
-    If the callback returns an array it will be passed as argument to :doc:`compose`, and then that Compose will be used as the inner function.
+    If the callback returns an array it will be passed as argument to :doc:`compose`, which is then used as the inner function.

 Examples